Nevada Fair Housing Act: An Overview

 Familial Status

-Since fair housing law prohibits discrimination, landlords must not reject a applicants because of their familial status.
+Since fair housing law prohibits housing discrimination, you must not reject a applicants because of their familial status.
 Asking to pay for a higher rent or deposit because the tenants have children under 18 years of age is also considered a violation of fair housing regulations.

 Showing a family the ground floor or the back units only is also a violation of this act.
 Restricting families to certain units over others available ones is a violation of the state and federal Fair Housing Laws.